 Coconut milk has excellent restorative properties.
 It fixes the damaged scalp and hair strands.
 Can be used as often as required.
 (14)

 Foods For Strengthening Hair Roots

-Coconut is a keshya dravya and deeply nourishes the hair.
+Coconut is a keshya dravya (hair enhancer) that deeply nourishes the hair.
 It is rich in proteins, and alleviates inflammation when used internally or externally.
 Coconut oil soaks deep in the hair medulla and imparts tensile strength.

 Almonds, when consumed regularly, reduce inflammation, provide hair proteins and stimulate healthy hair growth.